Hennessey Venom GT: Venom GT Spyder

 For the 2016 model year, the Spyder gained 207 hp for a total of 1451 hp.

-The production of the Spyder was limited to five units with a one-off Spyder being produced as the "Final edition" model bringing the total to 6 units.
+The production of the Spyder was supposed to be limited to five units with a one-off Spyder being produced as the "Final edition" model.
+Ultimately only 4 Spyders were completed, with the last 3 not officially being named as spyders, but do feature the structural reinforcements to allow it.

 Venom GT "World's Fastest Edition" (2014)

 The Venom GT "World's Fastest Edition" is a version of the Venom GT coupe limited to 3 units.
 The model commemorates the Venom GT coupe's 0–300 km/h Guinness World Record.